 What is the MIT ec3 (“ec-cube”) hub?

-Founded in April 2024, the MIT Electron-Conducting Carbon-Cement-Based Materials Hub (ec3 hub) is a research consortium across MIT that aims to research and implement multifunctional cement-based materials.
+Founded in April 2024, the MIT Electron-Conducting Carbon-Cement-Based Materials Hub (ec3 hub) is a research hub across MIT that aims to research and implement multifunctional cement-based materials.
 Read the ec3 mission and vision statement.
 Cement-based multifunctional materials go beyond just structural load bearing, such as storing energy or self-heating.
 As an outgrowth of the MIT Concrete Sustainability Hub, the MIT ec3 hub is dedicated to advancing a broad research portfolio, implementing real-world solutions, and educating through stakeholder outreach.

 Recent ec3 News and Resources